kyma-project/community/concepts/eventing-code-guidelines.md

 </details>

-**Example 2**: two dimensional table test using exec function
+**Example 2**: Two-dimensional table test using exec function

 <details>
   <summary>Don't</summary>

-This example shows a version of a `two dimensional` `table test`.
+The following example shows a version of a `two-dimensional` `table test`.
 The test is encapsulated in a function named `exec` and called multiple times with different arguments.
 This is the `first dimension` of the test.

-The second dimension is visible when looking at the `t.Run` command which creates a subtest for each entry in `handlertest.TestCasesForCloudEvents`.
-This is the `second dimension` of the test.
+The second dimension of the test is visible in the `t.Run` command, which creates a subtest for each entry in `handlertest.TestCasesForCloudEvents`.

-There is no technical reason to not use it this way, however it is preferred to use a `pure` `two dimensional` `table test` instead.
+Technically, you can use it this way.
+However, it is better to use a `pure` `two dimensional` `table test` instead.

 ```go
 // source: https://github.com/nachtmaar/kyma/blob/13029-retry-fail-publish/components/event-publisher-proxy/pkg/handler/nats/handler_test.go